babulal85k/babulal85k/README.md

 ## Background

 - 🎓 Graduated with a BCA degree from IGNOU
-- 💼 Currently learning as Student at Prepleaf by Masai
+- 💼 Currently learning as a Student at Prepleaf by Masai
 - 🚀 Constantly learning and adapting to stay at the forefront of technology

 ## Skills

-- **Programming Languages:** Python, Html, Css, Javascript.
+- **Programming Languages:** Python, Html, CSS, Javascript.
 - **Web Technologies:** TBA
 - **Tools and Frameworks:** Python library
 - **Databases:** TBA